amfairley/memorycards/README.md

 10. As a Frequent Visitor, I want to be able to tune the difficulty of the game.
 11. As a Frequent Visitor, I want to be able to see other work from the developer.
 12. As a Frequent Visitor, I want to be able to see my chosen sequence length after the game starts.
+13. As a Frequent Visitor, I want to be able to play the game on different devices.

 ## Five Planes of UX